 Airport Transfers To Beaches Resort

-One of the best things about staying at all inclusive is just that it’s all-inclusive.
+One of the best things about staying at an all-inclusive resort is just that, it’s all-inclusive.
 Airport transfers are included in a stay at Beaches Turks & Caicos.
 The airport (Providenciales) is about a 10 to 15-minute drive to the resort.

 When making your flight reservations, I suggest departing as early as possible which means you will arrive in Turks and Caicos around 2 pm.
 There are two departing flights; one is the 9 am flight means a 6:30 am a shuttle to the airport from Beaches Resorts or the later flight which departs around 2 pm and you will need a shuttle transfer to the airport at 12:30.

 This will gives you plenty of time to get the kiddos and family breakfast and allow the family to enjoy the resort one last time before leaving paradise.

 Overview Of The Resort

 Many senior citizens don’t need a wheelchair in their everyday lives, but that doesn’t mean they can walk long distances or handle lots of stairs.
 The Beaches Resort in Turks and Caicos understood the importance of putting us in a room that would minimize the amount of walking between our hotel room and other hotel amenities.

 My mom doesn’t require a wheelchair but if a wheelchair is required, I suggest arranging a dedicated wheelchair from the hotel beforehand.
 Otherwise, hotels typically provide a wheelchair to get to the room, but not for exclusive use.

 The 758-room resort is a destination in itself, with several different villages — Caribbean, French, Key West and Italian — each village is designed to reflect the style of its region.